National measures for Moral Education

 Stretching of geographical horizons by exploring contours within our own countries and then extending them from national to international consciousness can reveal surprises which may also lead to a deepening of moral sense.

-Another website which encourages comparisons between different countries is www.gapminder.org which has been developed from Sweden.
+Gapminder has been developed from Sweden and encourages comparisons between different countries.
 In its BUBBLES charts, it converts statistical data into more visually accessible picture format covering such topics as income per person, population size and life expectancy.
 In its DOLLAR STREET, it juxtaposes photos of families from different countries, selected according to income level, population size and life expectancy.
-So far, these photos exist for some 50 countries; where they do, a direct link will be added.

 - Saudi Arabia